If you’ve been around the internet awhile you have probably stumbled upon the adage, “Not all who wander are lost” by J.R.R Tolkien.

 This post may contain affiliate links, which means I may get a small commission if you buy something through the link.
 I only recommend products and services I have used myself and loved and think you’ll love too!

 “Not All Those Who Wander Are Lost” quote meaning

 The idea behind the famous quote that seems to resonate with countless nomads and backpackers around the world is that just because they live nomadically without a conventional job/house/family/whatever that doesn’t mean they are confused about their purpose in life.
 On the contrary: for many of those people “wandering”, they feel they have found exactly what their purpose is.

-So the quote actually comes from a poem from The Lord of the Rings called All that is gold does not glitter (This line is an inversion of the quote from Shakespeare’s The Merchant of Venice: “All that glitters is not gold”.)
+The quote actually comes from a poem from The Lord of the Rings called All that is gold does not glitter.
+(This line is an inversion of the quote from Shakespeare’s The Merchant of Venice: “All that glitters is not gold”.)

 - All that is gold does not glitter,